volusion/element-documentation/explanations/keeping-your-site-fast/README.md

 If you need to fetch data in the server side render phase for SEO purposes, think about which data you really need in first paint and delay the information that can be fetched in the client.
-For example, in a product details page, we can fetch the product data in the server but delay the cart data to be fetched in the client, as there is no value on server side rendering the cart.
+For example, in a product details page, we can fetch the product data in the server but delay the cart data to be fetched in the client, as there is no value in server side rendering the cart.

 Remember that the `componentDidMount` lifecycle method only runs in the browser.
 It is safe to make any browser requests